Investigation of the luminescence of $\mathrm{[UO_2X_4]^{2-}}$ (X=Cl, Br) complexes in organic phase using time-resolved

-The difference in computed harmonic frequencies of \ce{[UO2Cl4]^{2-}} in the two \ce{[R4N]2[UO2Cl4]} complexes is found to be small, the maximum variation from one counter ion to another is \SI{12}{\per\cm}, for the asymmetric uranyl stretching mode.
-The counter-ions in the second-coordination sphere only sligthly affect the calculated frequencies with respect to the \ce{[UO2Cl4]^{2-}} bare ion; the uranium-chloride stretching mode is \SI{29}{\per\cm} higher, the uranyl bending mode has increased by \SI{13}{\per\cm}, while the uranyl symmetrical and asymmetrical stretching modes were found to be lower by \num{18} and \SI{14}{\per\cm}, respectively.
+The differences in computed harmonic frequencies of \ce{[UO2Cl4]^{2-}} in the two \ce{[R4N]2[UO2Cl4]} complexes are found to be small.
+The counterions in the second coordination sphere only slightly affect the calculated frequencies with respect to the bare \ce{[UO2Cl4]^{2-}} ion; the $\nu_\mathrm{U-Cl}$ value is \SI{29}{\per\cm} higher and the $\nu_\mathrm{b}$ va;ie has increased by \SI{13}{\per\cm}, while the $\nu_\mathrm{s}$ and $\nu_\mathrm{a}$ modes were found to be lower by \num{18} and \SI{14}{\per\cm}, respectively.
 This is a result of the loss of symmetry together with the interplay of some motions of hydrogen and carbon atoms in alkyl chain in the vibrational motions.
-Based on the Franck-Condon principle, one can note that it should improve the band spacing between the vibronic progressions of theoretical luminescence spectrum that will be discussed further.
+On the basis of the Franck-Condon principle, one can note that it should improve the band spacing between the vibronic progressions of theoretical luminescence spectrum that will be discussed below.

-The shifts of theoretical frequencies between the ground and excited state of \ce{[{A336}]2[UO2Cl4]} are found to be similar to what was experimentally obtained for \ce{Cs2UO2Cl4}.
+The shifts of theoretical frequencies between the ground and excited states of \ce{[{A336}]2[UO2Cl4]} are found to be similar to what was experimentally obtained for \ce{Cs2UO2Cl4}.
 The computed uranyl symmetrical stretching mode shifted by \SI{74}{\per\cm}, very close to the experimental value of \SI{82}{\per\cm}.
-However, the $\nu_\mathrm{U-Cl}$ and $\nu_\mathrm{b}$ do not vary during the excitation.
-We will later discuss the impact of this on the computed vibronic spectra.
+However, the $\nu_\mathrm{U-Cl}$ and $\nu_\mathrm{b}$ values do not vary during the excitation.

-\subsection{Theoretical absorption and emission energies}
+\subsection{Theoretical Absorption and Emission Energies}

-As the luminescence spectrum of uranium (VI) complexes arises from the electronic transition from the lowest excited state to the ground state, coupled to progression of vibronic bands, the examination of the whole electronic spectrum is useless.
-In this step, we aim at foreseeing the sensitivity of the quantum chemical method on the first triplet excited state absorption and emission energies of the uranyl tetrachloride complex, and on the spectral features of uranium (VI) complexes.
+As the luminescence spectrum of uranium (VI) complexes arises from the electronic transition from the lowest excited state to the ground state, coupled with the progression of vibronic bands, the examination of the whole electronic spectrum is pointless.
+In this step, we aim at foreseeing the sensitivity to the quantum chemical method of the first triplet excited state absorption and emission energies of the uranyl tetrachloride complex and of the spectral features of uranium~(VI) complexes.